 If you cause an accident in which the other party’s costs exceed your liability insurance limit, your personal assets could be at risk.
 Consider purchasing a policy with a limit that covers your total net worth.
 If you meet a certain limit of liability insurance of your underlying home and auto policies, you can also buy umbrella insurance to get more liability protection.

 What happens if I cause an accident and the other driver makes a liability insurance claim?

-If you are found to be at fault in an accident and your insurance company has to pay for the other driver’s damage, you can expect your insurance premiums to go up in most cases.
+If you are found to be at fault in an accident and your insurance company has to pay for the other driver’s damage, you can expect your insurance premiums to increase in most cases.
 To keep premiums low, make sure to obey traffic laws and avoid driving behaviors that can cause accidents.
 Some insurance providers also offer safe driving programs that monitor your behavior on the road and provide discounts for good habits.